Looking for commission-free stocks and ETFs?

 - Address and nationality

-Should Freetrade encounter difficulty verifying your identity you may be asked to furnish them with additional documents such as your passport or driving licence as well as a utility bill or bank statement as proof of address.
+Should Freetrade encounter difficulty verifying your identity, you may be asked to furnish them with additional documents, such as your passport or driving licence, as well as a utility bill or bank statement as proof of address.

-Freetrade Deposit and Withdrawal Review
+Deposit and Withdrawal Review

-Freetrade Customer Service Review
+Customer Service Review

-There have been some misgivings about Freetrade’s lack of phone or email customer support, however, they have a great live chat facility which is often preferred by millennials, and whilst conducting this Freetrade review we found response times to be good with knowledgeable, helpful answers to our questions.
-You can clearly see who you are talking to and we liked the personal approach to customer service.
-That being said, we did have to reduce the score to reflect the lack of email and phone support.
+There have been some misgivings about Freetrade’s lack of phone or email customer support; however, they have a great live chat facility, which is often preferred by millennials, and whilst conducting this Freetrade review, I found response times to be good with knowledgeable, helpful answers to my questions.
+You can clearly see who you are talking to, and I liked the personal approach to customer service.
+That being said, I did have to reduce the score to reflect the lack of email and phone support.

-Who is Freetrade Suitable For?
+Who is Freetrade suitable for?

 All contact with Freetrade is done using the Live Chat function from within the Freetrade app.

 Withdrawals are all done via bank transfer and can be requested through the Account tab within the mobile app.
 Simply select ‘Withdraw’ and insert the amount that you wish to withdraw.
 You will need to ensure you have linked your bank account before the withdrawal can be initiated.
 It is prudent to remember that any gains will be subject to UK capital gains tax and should therefore be declared by the investor.